 - Updating Monte Carlo reactor simulation applications (OpenMC) and miniapplications (XSBench, RSBench, and SimpleMOC-kernel) for use with next generation supercomputer architectures

 - Researching the Random Ray Method (TRRM) of neutron transport, and continuing to develop the massively parallel Advanced Random Ray Code (ARRC) that implements TRRM

-- Preparing ARRC for the Aurora exascale supercomputer
+- Preparing ARRC and OpenMC for the Aurora exascale supercomputer

 - Developing acceleration techniques for TRRM to reduce the number of iterations required to converge a full core reactor problem

 - PhD, Computational Nuclear Science and Engineering.
 Massachusetts Institute of Technology.
 2018.

 - MS, Computer Science.
 University of Chicago.
 2012.